TuxVinyards/quickemu-mod/README.md

 Read the qmod main file & settings file for further details on location and other features.

+Note the .dot when adding to ~ / $HOME which will tidy the file away as hidden.
+Edit via the script menu. (or ctrl-h etc to unhide).

 ## Issues

 For Windows Updates & Boot problems, for see my comments and notes to those issues, on Martin's pages: